 Fayetteville Technical Community College (FTCC) Complaint Resolution for Online/Distance Education Students

-Academic Matters: Fayetteville Technical Community College has been approved by the State of North Carolina to participate in the National Council for State Authorization Reciprocity Agreements.
+Fayetteville Technical Community College has been approved by the State of North Carolina to participate in the National Council for State Authorization Reciprocity Agreements.
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary education.
-Students enrolled in online/ distance courses at FTCC who have a complaint about grades, College decisions, or other FTCC procedures should follow the College’s policies for Student Complaints and Grade Appeals, which are available to view in the Student Handbook and College Catalog.
+Students enrolled in online/ distance courses at FTCC who have a complaint about grades, College decisions, or other FTCC procedures should follow the College’s policies for Student Complaints and Grade Appeals process, which are available to view in the Student Handbook (Pages 35-42) and College Catalog.

-Discrimination Issues: Students should follow the process outlined in the Student Grievance Policy also found in the Student Handbook.
-Click here (p.
-35-42) to view the Student Complaints process, including discrimination, and Grade Appeals process.
+Students should follow the process outlined in the Student Grievance Policy also found in the Student Handbook.
+Go to pages 35-42 to view the Student Complaints process, including discrimination, and Grade Appeals process.